 In those instances in which a student contacts Marietta College Police, 911, or a Resident Assistant or Assistant Director seeking assistance with another intoxicated student, neither the student making the contact nor the student in need of assistance will be charged with violations of the Campus Alcohol Policy.
-The students however will be asked to meet with the Associate Dean of Students or designee to discuss the incident.
-The Associate Dean of Students may refer the student(s) to the Dr. J. Michael Harding Center for Health and Wellness for assessment and possible alcohol intervention.
-No formal student conduct action will be taken unless the student(s) involved demonstrate a repeated lack of care for their well-being and that of the College community, or fail to follow the recommendations of the Associate Dean of Students or staff member from the Dr. J. Michael Harding Center for Health and Wellness.
+The students however will be asked to meet with the Associate Dean of Students/Director of Campus Involvement or designee to discuss the incident.
+The Associate Dean of Students/Director of Campus Involvement may refer the student(s) to the Dr. J. Michael Harding Center for Health and Wellness for assessment and possible alcohol intervention.
+No formal student conduct action will be taken unless the student(s) involved demonstrate a repeated lack of care for their well-being and that of the College community, or fail to follow the recommendations of the Associate Dean of Students/Director of Campus Involvement or staff member from the Dr. J. Michael Harding Center for Health and Wellness.